EmelyanenkoK/nft-standard-draft/README.md

 - `get_symbol` (optional) returns `slice symbol`, containing string with symbol of the token.
 - `uri` (optional) returns `slice uri`, containing string with uri of the token.

-Minimal balance of NFT is 1 TON, this limit may be increased for NFT storing huge content data, but should not be lowered.
 ### Collection
 Collection contract is special wallet-type contract with ability to deploy NFTs.
 Addresses of NFT are calculatbale by collection and only collection can initialise NFT with content, ownership and other information.
+Minimal balance of Collection is 1 TON, this limit may be increased for NFT storing huge content data, but should not be lowered.

 #### Get-methods
 - `get_nft_address_by_index` and `get_std_nft_address_by_index` return address of the token with given index.